HL7/ebm/input/pagecontent/index.md

 - <b>ResearchStudy Resource</b>
   - <b>StudyRegistryRecord</b> used for a scientific study record in a research study registry, such as ClinicalTrials.gov or the European Union Clinical Trial Information System (EU CTIS)."
   - <b>StudyDesign</b> used to add extensions for additional expressions of study design features with the study protocol.
+  - <b>StudyComponent</b> used to report a part of a study that is conducted in multiple parts.
   - <b>SystematicReview</b> used for a research study that involves investigation of research studies.
 - <b>ActivityDefinition Resource</b> including a Profile of:
   - <b>RecommendationAction</b> used for a recommendation from a clinical practice guideline.